ali-ghazanfar/ali-ghazanfar/README.md

 # Salamunalaikum 👋

 Technology excites me and I am always in awe of the change it drives in the world.
-Skills that I have worked with include DSA (Java), Frontend (ReactJs), and now, actively engaged in acquiring proficiency in backend development (Django).
+Skills that I have worked with include DSA (Java), Frontend (ReactJs + NextJs), and now, actively engaged in acquiring proficiency in backend development (Django).
 And what I might lack in skills I make up for with my determination to learn.

 I have a Bachelor's degree in IT from SBBU SBA.
 The reason behind choosing for its transformative impact on the world.